Non-wellfounded parsimonious proofs and non-uniform complexity: Second-Order Parsimonious Linear Logic

-In this paper we consider the set of \emph{formulas} for second-order multiplicative-exponential linear logic with units ($\mell$).
+The proof systems considered in this paper are formulated in the sequent calculus style presentation, with \emph{formulas} from second-order multiplicative-exponential linear logic with units ($\mell$).
 These are generated by a countable set of propositional variables $\atoms=\set{X,Y,\ldots}$ using the following grammar: